Mikkeli: History

 Wartime Mikkeli is identified with Marshal C. G. E. Mannerheim, the supreme commander of the Finnish Defence Forces and later President of Finland.
-His personal railway carriage, which he used as a command post during the war, is parked in a siding at Mikkeli station.
-It is possible to look inside the carriage through its windows at any time.
-But public entry to the carriage is permitted only once a year, on Mannerheim's birthday (4 June).
-The carriage was the venue of Mannerheim's famous 1942 meeting (near Immola) with Hitler, on which occasion a private conversation between the two men was secretly recorded.
-Photographs of this meeting are on display in the carriage.
+His personal railway carriage, which he used as a command post during the war, is parked in a siding at Mikkeli Station.
+It is possible to look inside the carriage through its windows at any time, but public entry to the carriage is permitted only once a year, on Mannerheim's birthday (4 June).
+The carriage was the venue of Mannerheim's famous 1942 meeting with Hitler near Immola, during which their private conversation was secretly recorded; photographs of this meeting are on display in the carriage.
 Mannerheim was a regular diner at the Mikkelin Klubi, where his favourite drink was schnapps.